Previous Posts

 • Seems like history – 2 years go by like that!

 ORIGINALLY POSTED 8th August 2009 13,792 views on developerworks Seems like a lot of water, in the case of Farley and Burke – a lot of smack ups – but it feels like smack downs to me… 😉 has gone under the bridge.
-Looking back at my first part work, some 24 months ago, it [Read More]
+Looking back at my first part work, some 24 months ago, it would look like Invista was still maybe being banded about as a ‘serious’ option, and many people were looking at the (now gone) Incipient, to back up EMC’s dumb decision to go out of band / packet cracking… It may seem like an obvious decision… [Read More]

 Seems like history – 2 years go by like that!